Sigmoid-FTRL: Design-Based Adaptive Neyman Allocation for AIPW Estimators: Asymptotically Valid Inference

 is the individual effect estimator.
-One can readily verify that $\sum_{t=1}^T X_{t,T} = (\eate - \ate) / \sqrt{\Var{\eate}}$, so that it remains to argue for the two conditions in Lemma~\ref{lemma:martingale-clt}: the Lyapunov condition and the stable variance condition.
-Due to space considerations, we defer the full proof to Section \ref{section:C3} in the appendix.
+One can readily verify that $\sum_{t=1}^T X_{t,T} = (\eate - \ate) / \sqrt{\Var{\eate}}$, so that it remains to argue for the two conditions in Lemma~\ref{lemma:martingale-clt}: the conditional Lyapunov condition and the conditional variance convergence.
+Due to space considerations, we defer the full proof to Section \suppref{section:D3} in the appendix.
 Instead, we highlight two technical developments in the proof which involve controlling the inverse probabilities.

 \paragraph{Almost Sure Bounds on Inverse Probabilities} In the proof of the central limit theorem, we bound the inverse probabilities almost surely.
-Because Assumption~\ref{assumption:moments} bounds only the fourth moments of outcomes, an almost sure bound on the inverse probabilities is necessary to verify the Lyapunov condition.
+Because Assumption~\mainref{assumption:moments} bounds only the fourth moments of outcomes, an almost sure bound on the inverse probabilities is necessary to verify the conditional Lyapunov condition.
 The following proposition contains our almost sure bound: